-Happy Earth Week, Passion Passport community!
-In honor of Earth Day 2019, we’re bringing you new sustainable travel content every day this week, with each story aiming to celebrate eco-travelers, low-impact ways of living, and explorations that honor both people and places.
+Happy Climate Week, Passion Passport community!
+In honor of Climate Week, we’re bringing you new sustainable travel content every day this week, with each story aiming to celebrate eco-travelers, low-impact ways of living, and explorations that honor both people and places.
 We hope we inspire you to travel with the environment in mind.

 Global tourism accounts for a total of eight percent of greenhouse gas emissions.
 In fact, there have been approximately nine million airplane take-offs around the world this year alone (and counting).
 A single flight from New York to Los Angeles generates a little more than 65 tons of carbon dioxide, and one transcontinental flight could equate to just as much of your carbon footprint as a whole year’s worth of driving.
 Sound scary?

 As 2019 rolls out, more and more people are beginning to understand the true impact that our global excursions have on the environment, local populations, and ourselves.
 As fast travel and mass tourism propel our never-ending hunt for the latest and greatest, global travel continues to grow exponentially, and evidently, so does our carbon footprint.

 It’s time we opened our eyes to the true effects that travel and tourism have on our planet.

 Ultimately, mass change comes only from altering behaviors — and when broken down, the steps we can take to travel with a smaller carbon footprint become relatively simple.
 Here’s how.